-With rapid development being made in the field of AI, the question that plagues our intuitive brain is that – will AI replace humans?
+With Coming to the looming question – will AI replace humans?
 Honestly, I am not sure whether AIs will lead to higher unemployment or not.
 But AIs are likely to take over the majority of the repetitive tasks, which are largely binary in nature and involve minimum subjectivity.

-So, it can’t be ruled out that AIs will result in a less human intervention which may cause major disruption in the employment standards.
-Nowadays, most of the organization are implementing automation at some level in order to replace the minimum qualified individuals with machines that can do the same work with higher efficiency.
+So, it can’t be ruled out that AIs will result in less human intervention which in turn may cause major disruption to the employment standards.
+Nowadays, most organizations are implementing automation at some level in order to replace minimally qualified individuals with machines that can do the same work with higher efficiency.
 It is further evident from the information provided by International Data Corp. which states that worldwide AI spending is expected to hit $35.8 Billion in 2019, which is then likely to more than double to $79.2 Billion by 2022.

 There you have it.
 Some major disadvantages that AI implementation brings to the table.
 Like any other invention, AI also comes with its own set of problems.
 However, it won’t be too optimistic to believe that all these problems will probably be fixed with time, including the issue of unemployment which can be solved with human upskilling.